7h3730B/7hBee-Movie-Texter/README.md

 ```
 Then go into the Textfield where you want to use it.
 Then press "7" on the Numpad
-and if you want to stop it press "9" on the Numpad.
+and if you want to stop it just press "9" on the Numpad.

----
-# License
-> You can check out the full license [here](https://github.com/7h3730B/7hBee-Movie-Texter/blob/master/LICENSE)

-This project is licensed under the terms of the **MIT** license.